amath-idm/controlling-covid19-ttq/README.md

 The repository is organized as follows:

 - `fig1` through `fig5` are the main folders containing the code for reproducing each figure of the manuscript.
+In each of these folders, there is a file called `figX_plot.py` which will generate the corresponding figure from the manuscript.
 - `inputs` and `outputs` are folders containing the input data and the model-based outputs, respctively.
 - `webapp` includes the code for serving the figures via an interactive webapp or Jupyter notebook.